pertusa/ap/docs/ssl.md

  VICReg balances three objectives based on co-variance matrices of representations from two views: variance, invariance, co- variance.
 Regularizing the variance along each dimension of the representation prevents collapse, the invariance ensures two views are encoded similarly, and the co-variance encourages different dimensions of the representation to capture different features.

 !!! note "Homework"
-    - :octicons-book-24: Homework: Read [this post](https://imbue.com/open-source/2022-04-21-vicreg/#vicreg) to understand the basics of VicReg.
+    - :octicons-book-24: Read [this post](https://imbue.com/open-source/2022-04-21-vicreg/#vicreg) to understand the basics of VicReg.
 Estimated time: 🕑 30 min.